Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 In interrupt mode 0, the interrupting device provides the Restart or Call instruction that begins the service routine; this instruction saves the Program Counter value of the interrupted routine and provides the address of the service routine.
 In the other interrupt modes and for traps, the starting address of the service routine is determined automatically during interrupt processing, as described in the preceding section.
 This program is now executed.

-For externally generated interrupts in interrupt modes 0, 1, and 2, all maskable interrupts, are automatically disabled; therefore the service routine is protected from additional interrupts until the MSR is altered via a Load Control, Enable Interrupt, Return from Nonmaskable Interrupt, or Return from Interrupt Long instruction.
+For externally generated interrupts in interrupt modes 0, 1, and 2, all maskable interrupts are automatically disabled; therefore the service routine is protected from additional interrupts until the MSR is altered via a Load Control, Enable Interrupt, Return from Nonmaskable Interrupt, or Return from Interrupt Long instruction.
 Interrupts in mode 3 and all traps cause a new MSR to be loaded from the Interrupt/Trap Vector Table; the value of this MSR determines which interrupts are enabled during the service routine.
 Service routines that enable interrupts before exiting permit interrupts to be handled in a nested fashion.

 ### 6.4.5 Returning from a Service Routine